w1zzl3-06/TCM-Practical-Ethical-Hacking-Notes/10. New Capstone/Academy.md

 We have 3 ports open, `ftp` on port 21 which contains a `note.txt` file (interesting), `ssh` on 22 and a webserver on 80.

 NOTE: Normally during CTFs.
 SSH is ignored during enumeration unless valid credentials such as a username has been found.
 From that we can start brute forcing to find a valid password.
-You can try to brute force ssh by using root as a username then test to see if it has weak credentials.
-Another use case is to check if you can bypass detection after several brute force attempts.
+We can try to brute force ssh by using root as a username then test to see if it has weak credentials.
+Another use case is to check if we can bypass detection after several brute force attempts.
 These are security risks that should be taken note of.

 Accessing the webserver on a browser leads us to a Apache2 default page.
-We will try find what other pages are hiding behind the default page later.

 Next let’s try checking out the ftp server using the following command, `ftp <MACHINE IP>`